go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 ### Enable Fail2ban

-Use [Fail2Ban]({{ relref "doc/usage/fail2ban-setup.md" >}}) to monitor and stop automated login attempts and other malicious behavior based on log patterns
+Use [Fail2Ban]({{ relref "doc/usage/fail2ban-setup.md" >}}) to monitor and stop automated login attempts or other malicious behavior based on log patterns

 ## How to add/use custom themes
 Gitea supports two official themes right now, `gitea` and `arc-green` (`light` and `dark` respectively)